mathysth/bun-prisma-hono-inversify/README.md

 #### Updating the Build

 If you need to update the build configuration, you can modify the <strong>scripts/build.js</strong> file.
 Refer to the [Bun Build Documentation](https://bun.sh/docs/bundler) for guidance on customizing the build process.
-Make sure to review the documentation for any specific details on configuring builds with Bun.

 ### Using docker